 If you’re replacing an existing leisure battery, then you can use this as a reference point for your new battery.

 You can also measure the battery tray to see what batteries will fit.
 It’s important to select the correct-sized battery for your caravan, or it may move around while you are travelling, which may not be safe.

 What type of leisure battery do I need?

 Not all leisure batteries are the same.
 Cheaper batteries built from inferior components won’t perform properly and could leave you – quite literally – in the dark.

 So, how do you know which caravan battery you need?

-At Halfords, we’ve signed up to the National Caravan Council (NCC) Leisure Battery Verification Scheme that provides guidance to the type of battery you should buy.
+At Halfords, we’ve signed up to the National Caravan Council (NCC) Leisure Battery Verification Scheme which provides guidance to the type of battery you should buy.
 It’s split into three categories: